 Satisfaction with support or services is directly associated with a positive experience of care and support.
-The survey asks carers, “Overall, how satisfied or dissatisfied are you with the support or services you and the person you care for have received from Social Services in the last 12 months?".
-Between 2012-13 and 2016-17, the proportion of respondents who were 'extremely', 'very' or 'quite' satisfied decreased from 77% to 71%.
-The proportion of respondents who were 'extremely', 'very' or 'quite' dissatisfied increased from 10% in 2012-13 to 13% in 2016-17.
-Note that people who answered 'we have not received any support or services from Social Services in the last 12 months' were excluded for comparison purposes.
+The survey asks carers, “Overall, how satisfied or dissatisfied are you with the support or services you and the person you care for have received from Social Services in the last 12 months?”

-Carers should be involved as much as possible in discussions about the service design for the individuals they care for, as this has been shown to improve outcomes for both the carer and the cared-for person.
-The survey asks carers, "In the last 12 months, do you feel you have been involved or consulted as much as you wanted to be, in discussions about the support or services provided to the person you care for?”.
+Carers should be involved as much as possible in discussions about how services are designed for the individuals they care for, as this has been shown to improve outcomes for both the carer and the cared-for person.
+The survey asks carers, "In the last 12 months, do you feel you have been involved or consulted as much as you wanted to be, in discussions about the support or services provided to the person you care for?”

 About this data

-In 2016-17 the eligible population changed so that in addition to including carers that have had a carer’s assessment or review from the local authority in the 12 months prior to the survey taking place, carers are now also included who have not been assessed or reviewed during the previous 12 months.
+In 2016/17, the definition of the eligible population changed so that in addition to including carers that have had a carer’s assessment or review from the local authority in the 12 months prior to the survey taking place, carers were also included who had not been assessed or reviewed during the previous 12 months.
 The results from the survey are weighted to make inferences (or estimates) about the whole eligible population of carers.
 These estimates and findings are subject to a degree of uncertainty.